Ada-Developers-Academy/core-capstone/overview/overview.md

 ### Step 7: Presentation

-Submit recorded project presentation link [here](https://docs.google.com/spreadsheets/d/1L7ChcHwnQCVuwkWr8WqjUNkoSmcA5S3Fxuucw94CQwk/edit?usp=sharing) on Wednesday, February 16th, at 5pm PST.
+By Wednesday, February 16th, at 5pm PST:
+- Seattle campus: submit project presentation link [here.](https://docs.google.com/spreadsheets/d/1L7ChcHwnQCVuwkWr8WqjUNkoSmcA5S3Fxuucw94CQwk/edit#gid=0)
+- Digital campus: submit project presentation link [here.](https://docs.google.com/spreadsheets/d/1mt-npaEN_mbw8VKJv2L_v9dXUAtnYZokZuuPbmyTq_U/edit?usp=sharing)
 *This is only if you are choosing the format of a fully recorded presentation.
 If you are doing a live presentation, please indicate so on the spreadsheet.

 Capstone presentations will be on Thursday, 2/17 and Friday, 2/18.
 Exact timing and schedule will be communicated closer to the time.